artkeller/ESP32C3LEDManager/README.md

 ### Pinout of the Board:

 Following extensive research, a valid pin assignment was finally identified for the 'special red circuit board'.
 This corresponds to the external pin assignment of the standard circuit board.
 However, the specific function of each pin is undocumented.
 Without a detailed understanding of the circuit, precise use cannot be guaranteed.
-In order to use the pin assignment correctly or deviate from it in a targeted manner, further knowledge of special features such as strapping and default I2C competitiveness with LEDs and BOOT buttons is required.
+To use the pin assignment as standard or deviate from it in a specific way, further knowledge of special features such as strapping and standard I2C competition with LEDs and BOOT conditions or the control of ROM message output is required.
 However, we only address the corresponding GPIO8 differences between the ESP32C3 SuperMini Plus and the ESP32C3 SuperMini board here.

 ![ESP32-C3 SuperMini Plus Pinout](images/ESP32C3SuperMinirotPinout-3.png "The pinout diagram of the ESP32-C3 SuperMini Plus")